-a.
-Declare that limiting the ability of Mr. Few to resign his union membership to a window of time is unconstitutional because he did not provide affirmative consent;

-b.
-Declare that Mr. Few's signing of the union card cannot provide a basis for his affirmative consent to waive his First Amendment rights upheld in Janus because such authorization was based on the unconstitutional choice between paying the union as a member or paying the union as a non-member;

-c.
-Declare that the practice by the Los Angeles Unified School District of withholding union dues from Mr. Few's paycheck was unconstitutional because Mr. Few did not provide affirmative consent for the school district to do so;

-d.
-Enjoin the Los Angeles Unified School District from deducting dues from Mr. Few's paycheck, unless he first provides freely given affirmative consent to such deductions;
+- a.
+Declare that limiting the ability of Mr. Few to resign his union membership to a window of time is unconstitutional because he did not provide affirmative consent; - b.
+Declare that Mr. Few's signing of the union card cannot provide a basis for his affirmative consent to waive his First Amendment rights upheld in Janus because such authorization was based on the unconstitutional choice between paying the union as a member or paying the union as a non-member; - c.
+Declare that the practice by Superintendent Beutner of withholding union dues from Mr. Few's paycheck was unconstitutional because Mr. Few did not provide affirmative consent to do so; - d.
+Enjoin Superintendent Beutner from deducting dues from Mr. Few's paycheck, unless he first provides freely given affirmative consent to such deductions; - e.
+Enjoin United Teachers of Los Angeles from collecting dues from Mr.

-e.
-Enjoin United Teachers of Los Angeles from collecting dues from Mr. Few, unless he first provides freely given affirmative consent;
+Few, unless he first provides freely given affirmative consent;